jonnew/ONIX/spec/spec.md

 ## Context
 A _context_ shall hold all state required to manage single [FPGA/Host communication system](#comm-protocol).
-This includes a map of devices being acquired from, data buffering elements, etc. API calls will typically take a context handle as the first argument and use it to reference required state information to enable communication and/or to mutate the context to reflect some function side effect (e.g. add device map information):
+This includes a device map (simple list of _devices_) being acquired from, data buffering elements, etc. API calls will typically take a context handle as the first argument and use it to reference required state information to enable communication and/or to mutate the context to reflect some function side effect (e.g. add device map information):

 ```
 int api_function(context *ctx, ...);